lovelyqian/lovelyqian.github.io/_pages/about.md

 My research topics are computer vision and deep learning.
 I mainly focus on few-shot learning and cross domain issues, especially cross-domain few-shot learning, and few-shot video action recognition during my Ph.D period.
 Currently, I am also exploring multimodal approaches e.g., grounding and multi-sensor fusion.

-<strong>Recently, I have several <p><font color="red">open positions</font></p> for visiting/master/PhD in INSAIT especially for multimodal related tasks.
-If your are interested in joining or remotely working with us, feel free to drop an email to me: yuqian.fu@insait.ai. </strong>
+Recently, I have <strong>several <font color="red">open positions</font> for visiting/master/PhD in INSAIT especially for multimodal related tasks.</strong> If your are interested in joining or remotely working with us, feel free to drop an email to me: yuqian.fu@insait.ai.
-<strong>.</strong>